hjs-spec/aip-judgment-sidecar/CONTRIBUTING.md

 "We are deeply grateful for the patience and support from James and the AIP team.
-Meanwhile, we warmly welcome contributions from the community to help evolve the HJS Reference Implementation together."
+Meanwhile, we warmly welcome contributions from the community to help evolve the JEP Reference Implementation together."